Is the scuba diving any good there?

 No it is not.
 Cocos Island is a destination for experienced divers with a degree of confidence and fitness.
 There may be considerable current and surge in some areas.
 Drift dives are common.
 The marine creatures can be big, plentiful and in-your-face.
 For these reasons, divers need to have a reasonable level of experience.

 There are other factors that suggest scuba divers ought to have earned their stripes before any Cocos Island liveaboard trip.
-Thermoclines, heavy rain on the surface and a 30+ hour boat crossing from the Costa Rican mainland are not elements that an Open Water student would expect to be part of their early dive training.
+Thermoclines, heavy rain on the surface and a 30+ hour boat crossing from the Costa Rican mainland are not elements that an Open Water student would expect to be part of their early scuba training.

 The cruise to the island and back can be uncomfortable for some.
 It usually takes between 30 and 32 hours.
 We recommend taking precautions for motion sickness.
 You might also want to load up your MP3 player, bring some DVDs and a good book.

 It is located in the Eastern Tropical Pacific, 550 km (340 miles) southwest of Cabo Blanco on the Costa Rican mainland.
 It lies just over 5° north of the Equator and directly on route of the Pacific's Equatorial Counter Current.
 This currently flows constantly in an easterly direction, bringing nutrition and life-bearing coral replenishment from the central and Western Pacific.

 The island experiences rain on most days.
 December to April is considered the dry season, although even then brief showers are likely.
 In fact rainy spells plus sunny equatorial skies are normal throughout the year.

 The dry season is when underwater visibility is at its best, up to 82ft (25m), and currents generally at their mildest.
 At this time of the year you can expect a lot of silky sharks and rays although hammerhead numbers are not huge.
 Most scuba divers favour rainy season, from May to November, when, despite lower visibility and potentially stronger currents, you are more likely to see hundreds of hammerhead sharks.